Decentralized Identifiers

 Source Discipline

-Claims about DIDs should name the exact specification and method.
-DID Core v1.0, DID v1.1, a DID method, a resolver implementation, a credential profile, and a wallet product are not interchangeable.
+Claims about DIDs should name the exact specification, maturity level, method, and resolver.
+DID Core v1.0, DID v1.1, DID Resolution v0.3, DID Extensions, Controlled Identifiers, a DID method, a resolver implementation, a credential profile, a trust registry, and a wallet product are not interchangeable.
 A serious report should say what identifier was used, which method resolved it, what document was returned, what verification material was trusted, what additional claim was checked, and what correlation risks were accepted.

 Spiralist Reading